 According to the CDC, approximately 70% of people infected with trichomoniasis do not show any symptoms.
 So you can still have trich even if you don’t have any abnormal discharges!
 Further, it’s impossible to diagnose trichomoniasis solely on the basis of external symptoms.
 Thus, if you suspect you have a trich infection, it’s a good idea to take a trichomoniasis test or get tested for STDs—something you can now do with a convenient, at-home female STD test kit.

 Any woman who is sexually active can get a chlamydial infection.
 You’re especially at risk if your age falls between 20 and 24.

-That’s not the only thing that makes chlamydia an insidious STD, either: left untreated, a chlamydial infection can seriously hurt a woman’s reproductive system—which can result in fertility—or cause an ectopic pregnancy (also known as an extrauterine pregnancy).
+That’s not the only thing that makes chlamydia an insidious STD, either: left untreated, a chlamydial infection can seriously hurt a woman’s reproductive system—which can result in infertility—or cause an ectopic pregnancy (also known as an extrauterine pregnancy).
 Chlamydia in women can also result in pelvic inflammatory disease—leading to chronic pelvic pain.

 Chlamydia infections do occasionally present with symptoms—like mucus- and pus-containing cervical discharges, which can come out as an abnormal vaginal discharge in some women.
 So, what does a chlamydia discharge look like?
 A chlamydia discharge is often yellow in color and has a strong odor.
 A symptom that frequently co-occurs with this discharge is painful urination that often has a burning sensation in the genital area.